How Studdart & Company Works

 We help you distinguish clearly between what must remain fixed, what can and should bend in response to context, and what has accumulated over time but no longer adds value.
 The goal is a shared, unambiguous understanding that leadership, staff, and external stakeholders can hold onto as conditions change, and against which strategy, tradeoffs, and execution can be judged.

 Even when institutions are clear on their core purpose, deep friction can emerge around how that purpose is pursued, particularly under conditions of uncertainty.
-This work surfaces three kinds of tension that, if left unexamined, quietly undermine execution and legitimacy.
+Left unexamined, these tensions quietly undermine execution and legitimacy.

 First: friction within the mission itself